 - Los Reyes Magos – reading – cultural reading, perfect for a sub plan in Dec/Jan

 - Finally, here are all of my resources together in a Winter Holiday Bundle

-- Plus, bonus Copa Mundial Music – sign up below
+- Plus, bonus Music Slides – sign up below

 These are just a few of the diverse Spanish Christmas songs.
-What else would you add? ¡Feliz Navidad!
+What else would you add?
+What are the best Spanish Christmas songs? ¡Feliz Navidad!

 Spanish Christmas songs were originally published on Mis Clases Locas on 12.14.22 & most recently updated 12.18.23